breduin/django-errformer/Readme.md

 pip install django-errformer
 ```

+Create a Telegram bot with [@BotFather](https://t.me/botfather) and get the token for it.
+This bot will be used to send messages to you.

 # Parameters

 *settings.py:*

+- ERRFORMER_TELEGRAM_BOT_TOKEN - Telegram bot token (required)
 - ERRFORMER_ADMIN_CHAT_ID - Telegram chat id (your Telegram chat id, required)
 - ERRFORMER_INCLUDE_TRACEBACK - Include traceback in message (default: True)
 - ERRFORMER_PROJECT_NAME - Project name (not required)